ci4rail/io4edge-client-go/README.md

 Current version uses TCP sockets for communication.
 May be later extended to further transport protocols such as websockets.

+## System Dependencies

+This sdk uses the Avahi Go package to browse for mdns services, which provides bindings for DBus interfaces exposed by the Avahi daemon.

 ## Installation

 ```bash